DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

    * :ref:`Keyes/Fundumoto ("Beeper Board")` - 2A
    * :ref:`Velleman KA03 (kit) VMA03 (soldered)` - 2A
+   * :ref:`DFRobot 2x2A DC Motor Shield (DRI0009)` - 2A

 *  **Non-compatible boards**

    * VNH2SP30 - Sparkfun Monster Moto and others.
 It can't switch fast enough to generate a reliable DCC signal
    * IFX9202ED - Infineon Dual H-Bridge.
 Can't switch fast enough.
+   * Dfrobot Romeo V2 - Well, an Engineer could perhaps get this one to work.

 Other boards, while not fully supported and tested, can be used.
 Look for the following criteria: